 On the 16th September 2018, saxophonist Big Jay McNeely died peacefully in Moreno Valley, California.
 There were few obituaries to note his passing; in death, as in life, true recognition of his very real contribution to the birth of rock n’roll had again eluded him.
-Most rock history books credit the first rock n’roll record as being ‘Rocket 88’ by Jackie Brenston and his Delta Cats’ from March 1951, while others claim it was ‘The Fat Man’ by Fats Domino from December 1949.
+Most rock history books credit the first rock n’roll record as being ‘Rocket 88’ by Jackie Brenston and his Delta Cats from March 1951, while others claim it was ‘The Fat Man’ by Fats Domino from December 1949.
 But Big Jay McNeely’s ‘Deacon’s Hop’ was recorded in January 1949 for the Savoy label, hitting the number one spot on the Race Chart (later renamed the R&B Chart) in February 1949, and is surely a stronger contender or the honour.
 It was followed by ‘Wild Wig’, which featured briefly on the chart, with Big Jay backing up his newly found chart celebrity with one of the most spectacular acts in popular music.
-His powerful stage presence and high energy show created hysteria among his teenage audiences and he was soon making the news as nightclub owners, fearing pubic disorder, were forced to summon the police to maintain order.
+His powerful stage presence and high energy show created hysteria among his teenage audiences and he was soon making the news as nightclub owners, fearing pubic disorder, were forced to summon the police to try and prevent things getting out of control.
 This was surely was the real beginnings of rock n’roll.
-He may have been the original ‘honker and screamer’, but he was also something more, a naturally gifted showman who was not content until he had the crowds crawling up the walls with excitement, whether it was a small club of fifty people or five thousand people at Los Angeles’ Olympic Auditorium.
+He may have been the original ‘honker and screamer’, but he was also something more, a naturally gifted showman who was not content until he had the crowds crawling up the walls with excitement, whether it was a small club of fifty people or an audience of five thousand at Los Angeles’ Olympic Auditorium.

 Photo Kind Permission of The Bob Willoughy Collection